-You can read more about the importance of testing and ways to estimate the render cost and time in our FAQ.
+You can read more about the importance of testing and ways to estimate the render cost and time in our documentation.

-Once you selected the plugin mode, you can now continue the workflow in the setup window and go to the range and resolution setup.
+Once you select the plugin mode, you can continue the workflow in the setup window and go to the range and resolution setup.

 Our plugin automatically detects your settings that have been set in Maya render setup, but regardless of the render mode you choose, you can always make changes here in the plugin before sending the scene.

-resolution - Please make sure that the resolution you have entered is the one that you need to render.
+resolution - Please ensure that the resolution you have entered is the one you need to render.

 frame range - Please make sure you enter the range you need to render.